Nicked639/xteko/README.md

-# xteko
+# xteko of pin
-for xteko js of pin

-as a backup
+for xteko js of pin as a backup